As I get more addicted to life in lomography, I learned about getting even more creative with Film Swapping with other lomographers.

 More interesting results will come from swapping with people from distant countries/cities.
 Imagine to have 2 monuments like the Eiffel Tower & the Great Wall in a single frame.

-In Metro Manila, we can shoot distinctive elements like the jeepneys, the LRT, Jollibee, kariton, or a billion of other things found here.
+In Metro Manila, we can shoot distinctive elements like the jeepneys, the LRT, Jollibee, kariton, etc.

 For best result, use a camera with an ASA setting, like LCA’s so you can set it to half expose of the film’s ISO on the first exposure.
 For example, select 400 for ISO 200 film, 200 for 100, and so on.
 This is so the first layer wont be too exposed and not allowing 2nd (3rd) exposure.
 Also be careful being the 2nd person to expose the film/slide, do not overexpose!
 Use correct ASA but don’t do long exposure, so as not to wipe out the first layer.
 I have to learn that the hard way. :-(